Flavored tobacco: Regulation

 Although a few countries have banned flavored cigarettes (except menthol), flavors in most tobacco products remain unregulated across the globe.
 The Family Smoking Prevention and Tobacco Control Act, passed by the United States Congress in October 2009, bans cigarettes with flavors other than menthol or tobacco.
-However, some tobacco companies have rebranded their flavored cigarettes as “little” or “filtered” cigars in order to circumvent this ban.
+However, some tobacco companies have rebranded their flavored cigarettes as "little" or "filtered" cigars in order to circumvent this ban.
 In December 2016, the U.S. Food and Drug Administration (FDA) sent warning letters to four tobacco companies—Swisher International, Inc., Cheyenne International LLC, Prime Time International Co. and Southern Cross Tobacco Company Inc.—for marketing their fruit-flavored cigarettes as cigars to avoid the ban.
 A 2016 analysis of data from the 1999–2013 National Youth Tobacco Surveys suggests that the ban reduced adolescent cigarette use—both probability of smoking a cigarette and number of cigarettes used by smokers—although there was an increase in adolescent use of menthols, smokeless tobacco, flavored cigars, and pipes, suggesting substitution towards the remaining legal flavored tobacco products.
 That said, the ban was associated with a reduction in overall tobacco product use by youth of 6.1 percent.

 Canada banned flavored additives in combustible tobacco products—cigarettes, little cigars, and rolling papers—in 2009, excluding menthol.
 Canada banned menthol cigarettes in 2017.
 Preliminary research in Ontario Province indicates that this ban increased the number of smokers who quit.
 Because the law only banned flavors in combustible tobacco products under 1.4 grams, some tobacco companies began producing flavored products slightly larger than 1.4 g.

 In March 2012, Brazil became the first country to outlaw all flavored cigarettes, including menthol cigarettes.
+The policy has yet to be implemented.

 In May 2016, the European Union banned flavored cigarettes including menthols.
 The ban took effect in 2020.

 In 2015, Ethiopia, Moldova, and Chile have passed legislation banning flavored tobacco products.
 Turkey also implemented the world's first ban on menthol in all tobacco products in that year.